juliogomez/devops/README.md

 For our two *myhero* services you will see they are both configured as type *NodePort*.
 That means that you can access the service by querying **any** of your k8s nodes (*master*, *worker-01*, *worker-02* or *worker-03*) in the port specified as mapped to the service port (ie. 80).

 Let's take a look at an example, and start by testing our new *myhero-data* service.
-We will leverage the same `curl` command we used for testing our development environment on laptops.
+We will leverage the same `curl` command we used for testing our development environment on workstations.

 ```shell
 curl -X GET -H "key: SecureData" http://worker-02.local:30122/options